acorvin/starterapp/README.md

 This project uses the following dependencies:

-- Express - A minimalist web framework for Node.js
+- Express server with basic routing
-- EJS - Embedded JavaScript templating
+- EJS templating engine for dynamic views
+- Bootstrap 5 for responsive design and styling

 ### Author